What do an ecommerce newbie and a business shark have in common? An urge to build a high-performing website on a reliable ecommerce platform.

 — Weak technical assistance: Salesforce is quite notorious for its technical support as it may take days to reach them; many merchants hire third-party companies to address store-related issues.

 — Red tape involved in the customization process: you should receive Salesforce approval before implementing a custom solution, so this platform is less agile than other software in this category.

 By now, you must be overwhelmed with market propositions and wonder which ecommerce platform to choose out of all this scramble of offerings?
 Don’t give in!
-Here are the factors you should definitely take into account while making a decision:
+Here are the selection criteria you should definitely take into account while making a decision:

 Sit down at the negotiation table with each vendor that interests you, articulate your requirements, and see what they have to offer.
-Choosing an ecommerce platform may not be the decision of a lifetime but it definitely determines the direction and speed of your business growth.
+Choosing the best ecommerce platform may not be the decision of a lifetime but it definitely determines the direction and speed of your business growth.